Kriechmayr edges Odermatt to win super-G in Kitzbühel

 The result sent him to the top of the discipline standings, overtaking Aleksander Aamodt Kilde and Mauro Caviezel, who are both out with injuries.

-Ryan Cochran-Siegle, another super-G winner this season, was missing.
+Ryan Cochran-Siegle, another super-G winner this season, was also missing.
 The American sustained a minor neck fracture in a downhill crash on Friday.

 Kriechmayr trailed Caviezel by three points in the standings last year when the season was canceled amid the coronavirus pandemic.
+The Austrian didn’t read too much in getting the red bib as the discipline leader.

+“Last year, it was my goal, but I missed the globe (by) three points,” Kriechmayr said.
+“Now I just want to ski my way, to be as fast as possible.
+That’s it.”

 Austrian teammate Matthias Mayer placed third on Monday, 0.55 off the lead, for his third podium in four days.
 Christof Innerhofer trailed Mayer by four-hundredths of a second as the Italian finished fourth, just behind the Austrian for a second straight day.